 Developers primarily use Laravel to design custom web apps utilizing PHP.
 This web framework deals with several things that are troubling to build yourself, like templating HTML, authentication and routing.
 It is fully server-side, because of working on PHP, and concentrates massively on data manipulation and sticking to a Model-View-Controller design.
 A framework like React might prioritise user interaction and shiny features, but Laravel simply offers a solid foundation for you to build on and does it accurately.

 One of the best PHP web frameworks, Laravel gives impressive database tools such as ORM (Object Relational Mapper) called Eloquent, and built-in tools for setting up database migrations and seeders.
 With the command-line tool Artisan, programmers can bootstrap the latest models, controllers, and other application units, which speed up the application development.
 Laravel is packed with the Blade templating engine, which is a lightweight, powerful, and pre-installed template engine that assists programmers to make the developmental process smooth with its magnificent layouts.
 The Blade template engine supports data display and extending layouts without upsetting the application’s operation and pace.
 It helps you design new and fascinating layouts utilising the feature of content seeding.
 Besides this, it gives its structure to set up and view a file that consists of conditional statements and loops.
 You can also make use of the master template to build a simple layout that other files can extend.

-Security: For most businesses, security is the number one concern.
-With Laravel, improved security features are simple to configure on all websites to increase security and safeguard sites from hackers and cyber criminals.
+- Security: For most businesses, security is the number one concern.
+With Laravel, improved security features are simple to configure on all websites to increase security and safeguard sites from hackers and cybercriminals.
 Laravel adopts a Bcrypt hashing algorithm, which implies it saves no passwords in the database.
-As compared to other PHP frameworks, Laravel has strong user authentication and restrained access features are simple to make.
+Compared to other PHP frameworks, Laravel has strong user authentication and restrained access features that are simple to make.
 This lets you keep your and your’s customer’s data safe.

 - World Walking,